-The following Management Discussion and Analysis ("MD&A") of Freeman Gold Corp. ("Freeman" or the "Company") has been prepared by management in accordance with the requirements of National Instrument 51-102 as of February 16, 2023 and should be read in conjunction the audited consolidated financial statements for the years ended November 30, 2022 and 2021, and the related notes contained therein which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+The following Management Discussion and Analysis ("MD&A") of Freeman Gold Corp. ("Freeman" or the "Company") has been prepared by management in accordance with the requirements of National Instrument 51-102 as of October 18, 2023 and should be read in conjunction with the condensed consolidated interim financial statements for the nine months ended August 31, 2023 and the related notes contained therein as well as the audited consolidated financial statements for the years ended November 30, 2022 and 2021, and the related notes contained therein which have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
 The information contained herein is not a substitute for detailed investigation or analysis on any particular issue.
 The information provided in this document is not intended to be a comprehensive review of all matters and developments concerning the Company.

 The first, second, third and fourth quarters of the Company's fiscal years are referred to as "Q1", "Q2", "Q3" and "Q4", respectively.
-The years ended November 30, 2022, and 2021, are also referred to as "fiscal 2022" and "fiscal 2021", respectively.
+The years ended November 30, 2023, and 2022, are also referred to as "fiscal 2023" and "fiscal 2022", respectively.
 All financial information in this MD&A has been prepared in accordance with IFRS.
 All monetary amounts are expressed in Canadian dollars, the presentation and functional currency of the Company, unless otherwise indicated.